-Works by creating and immediately deleting an awb.
-Takes the same fields as API_createAWB, and returns a single number – the price of the expedition.
+Takes the same parameters as API_createAWB, and returns a single number – the price of the expedition.

-If you want to save the awb in a pdf format add &pdf=true to the previous link, as shown in the following example:
+If you want to save the awb in a pdf format add &pdf=true to the previous link:

 - “invoice”, which contains a map with invoice info (date as unixtime, series, no, value – invoice value without VAT)

-- “decont_client”, which contains a map with decont info: date as unixtime, transaction_no, value
+- “decont_client”, which contains a map with client settlement info: date as unixtime, transaction_no, value

-An AWB can have one of the following statuses:
+An expedition can have one of the following statuses:

-- initial (not ready) – the awb can still be edited by the client.
+- draft – it can still be edited by the client.
 It is not ready for pick-up

-- neridicat (ready-for-pickyup) – the awb is ready and waiting for pickup
+- uncollected – it is ready and waiting for pickup

-- livrat (delivered) the awb has been delivered successfully
+- delivered – the expedition has been delivered successfully

-- returnat (returned) the awb has been returned for some reason
+- returned – the expedition has been returned for some reason

-- anulat (canceled) the awb has been canceled before pickup
+- canceled – the expedition has been canceled before pickup